Harwelden Mansion: History

 In 1923, a Tulsa-native businessman and philanthropist, Earl Palmer Harwell and his wife Mary built the Collegiate Gothic and English Tudor styled mansion, named Harwelden.
 It was designed and constructed by architects Wight and Wight and Long Construction from Kansas City, Missouri.
 Interior design was by William A. Franch and Company of Minneapolis, including for paneling, plaster-ornamented ceilings, oriental carpets and furnishings.
 The historic mansion was built when Tulsa was known as Oil Capital of the World.

 Following the deaths of Harwell in 1950 and his wife's in 1967, the mansion was donated to the Arts Council of Tulsa.
-When the house was left to the Arts and Humanities Council, it included staircase runners and living room rug, all of the original lighting fixtures, and selected furniture and draperies, while most furnishings were bequeathed to relatives.
+When the house was left to the Arts and Humanities Council, it included the original staircase runners, the living room rug, the lighting fixtures, selected furniture, and draperies, while most furnishings were bequeathed to relatives.

 The mansion served as a headquarter for Arts Council of Tulsa and its governing body, AHHA Tulsa from 1969 to 2012.
 In February 1978, the mansion was added to the National Register of Historic Places of Tulsa County, Oklahoma.